 - When William Birkin is gunned down by Umbrella Special Forces in Annette's flashback, she stops him to take care of the "bullet wound."
 Wound? he got shot, like, fifteen times!

-- Oh my god, as great a game it is, the narm could get bloody ridiculous at times.
-There is a diary you pick up in the police station that starts with "The police station was unexpectedly attacked by zombies.
+- There is a diary you pick up in the police station that starts with "The police station was unexpectedly attacked by zombies.
 Many have been injured, more have been killed."
 What kind of a place do you live in where you can write this like it's an everyday occurrence?

 - The bonus EX Files in the Nintendo 64 port of the game are alright aside from one being a transcript of Jill's monologue from the opening of Resident Evil 3: Nemesis and some of them being lifted wholesale from that game, but two of them, Brad's Note and Chris' Report to the Chief take the cake.
 Brad's Note is humorous for him actually writing down stuff that would be more suited to a voiced inner monologue like "No!!
 It's that monster in the black suit again!
 Why does that thing keep chasing me?!
 What did I do?
 This must be someone's sick idea of a joke." even if he was in a panic with Nemesis chasing him, but Chris' Report is funnier since he's relating the Mansion Incident to the Chief, but not only does he forget that Enrico Marini was shot dead by Wesker and not killed by the monsters (Moreso if you played as Chris and got to Enrico since Chris would be there to witness it) but he looks especially silly with the line about the zombie dogs with him saying "We later discovered that these dogs were actually zombie dogs as they did not even feel our gunfire."
 How does he expect Chief Irons to take him seriously if he's writing insane stuff like that?
 Also Rebecca's Report on Billy Coen's "death" which misspells his surname as "Koen".